evidentlyai/evidently/docs/book/reference/ranking-metrics.md

 Recommendation serendipity: this metric measures how unusual the relevant recommendations are in K, averaged for all users.

 Serendipity combines unexpectedness and relevance.
 It reflects the ability of a recommender system to show relevant items (that get a positive ranking or action) that are unexpected in the context of the user history (= are not similar to previous interactions).
-For example, a user that usually likes comedies gets recommended and upvotes a thriller.
+For example, a user who usually likes comedies gets recommended and upvotes a thriller.

 **Implemented method**.
 * Measure the **unexpectedness** of relevant recommendations.
 The “unexpectedness” is measured using Cosine distance.
 For every relevant recommendation in top-K, we compute the distance between this item and the previous user interactions in the training set.
 Higher cosine distance indicates higher unexpectedness.